microsoft/ApplicationInsights-Kubernetes/examples/WorkerExample/Readme.md

 ## Prerequisite

-* .NET 6 SDK if you haven't yet.
+* .NET 6 SDK.
 Refer to <https://dot.net> for more details.
 * [DockerDesktop](https://www.docker.com/products/docker-desktop/).
     * For building docker image.
     * For running a local Kubernetes Cluster.